hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a.md

 ## Serial

+The stick has a TTL 3.3v UART console (configured as 115200 8-N-1) that can be accessed from the SFP connector.

 | USB TTL(UART) Adapter | SFP 20pins Molex connector |
 | --------------------- | -------------------------- |
 | 3.3V                  | pin #15 and #16            |